Choosing The Right Scuba Regulator

 Generally known as an alternate air source, it is a backup in case your primary fail, or if you need to assist your buddy with air on a dive.

-The general rule of thumb when choosing an Octopus is to get the same model as your primary second stage.
+The general rule of thumb when choosing a scuba regulator Octopus is to get the same model as your primary second stage.
 However, having a lower performing model is just as good.

 There are also Alternative Air Sources that combine your BCD Inflator and Octopus into one unit.
 The advantage of using this system is that it is very easy to find in the event of an emergency, and it frees up an extra low-pressure port for other uses.